aashir789/SensorStorage/README.md

 SensorStorage
 =============

-The program is a storage system for storing sensor data read from a data generator
+The program is a storage system for storing sensor data read from a data generator.
+(To be done by: 11/27/14)